 5. Record seals

-Ordinarily, people convicted of category C felonies or category D felonies must wait five (5) years after the case ends before they may pursue a record seal.4 But this waiting period is extended to ten (10) years if the felony is considered a “crime of violence” under Nevada law.
-A “crime of violence” is:
+Ordinarily, Nevada convictions for category C and D felonies are sealable five (5) years after the case ends.
+Though this waiting period is extended to ten (10) years if the felony is considered a “crime of violence,” defined as:

-Any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.5
+Any felony for which there is a substantial risk that force or violence may be used against the person or property of another in the commission of the felony.4

 Presumably, category C convictions of NRS 493.106 violations would be considered a “crime of violence” since it involves the actual discharge of a weapon from the drone.
 Therefore, the waiting period to get a category C felony conviction sealed would be ten (10) years.

-But it is not clear whether category D convictions of NRS 493.106 violations would qualify as a “crime of violence” since it involves merely putting a weapon on a drone.
-It is not necessary that the weapon actually be discharged.
-Therefore, the waiting period to get a category D felony conviction sealed is probably five (5) years.
+Though it is not clear whether category D convictions of NRS 493.106 violations would qualify as a “crime of violence” since it involves merely putting a weapon on a drone.
+Therefore, the waiting period to get a category D felony conviction sealed is probably five (5) years.5

 6. Related offenses